sd65/travl/README.md

 Just create a folder with the appropriate name in data/

+> Configuration

+Don't forget to edit "upload_max_filesize" in your php.ini and edit accordingly config/config.ini

 > About the author

 In a nutshell, visit my website : sylvaindoignon.fr